zamlz/website/README.md

 # My personal website/blog builder

 I wanted a simple program that would let me convert markdown to html files without having to install a variety of programs.
 Many static blog generators needed alot of dependencies to be installed and I was not a fan of it.
 This aims to just use Makefiles and shell scripts to create html files from markdown files.
 Initially I wanted write my own markdown to html covertor, but then I found pandoc.
 It has a lot of features that have/may be useful.
 Then I needed a local http server and it turns out python comes with one aldready.

 ### Prerequisites

 Make sure the following programs are installed and in your path.
  - [GNU/Make](https://www.gnu.org/software/make/)
  - [Pandoc](http://pandoc.org/)
- - [Python](https://www.python.org/) *(Needed for creating a local http server)*
+ - [Python](https://www.python.org/) *(Needed to create a local http server)*

 All source files are found in the `source/` directory.
 You can modify the location of this directory to whatever by editing the variable `SOURCE_DIR` in the Makefile.

 ### Usage